 "CountDown" house rules for multiplayer EDH

-The monday "CountDown" magic player community changed magic the gathering rules because we often play 2HG and 3HG.
-The goal is making this game and some unbalanced mechanics fairer.
+The Monday "CountDown" Magic player community has changed the Magic the Gathering rules because we often play 2HG and 3HG.
+The aim is to make the game and some unbalanced mechanics fairer.

 1.2.
 State-Based effects

-When a state-based actions that only affect opponents (e.g. Thalia, Heretic Cathar, Archetype of Imagination) begins to take effect, the source controller chooses state-based one opponent that will be effected.
-When the source of the state-based action changes the controller, the new controller chooses one of his opponents as state-based action (see Example 1.2.2.).
-The decision who will be affected is not a copyable property of the card (see Example 1.2.3.,1.2.4.).
+When a state-based effect impacts only opponents (e.g. Thalia, Heretic Cathar, Archetype of Imagination) the controller of the source chooses one opponent to be affected by the effect.
+This choice is made before the state-based effect begins to apply.
+If the controller of the source changes, the new controller selects one of their opponents to be affected by the state-based effect (see Example 1.2.2.).
+This choice is not a copyable property of the card (see Example 1.2.3.,1.2.4.).

-The effect of Grand Arbiter Augustin IV "Spells your opponents cast cost {1} more to cast." will only effect one choosen opponent.
+The static ability of Grand Arbiter Augustin IV ("Spells your opponents cast cost {1} more to cast.") affects only one chosen opponent.

 1.2.3.
 Example:

-A Clone is played and copies a Anafenza, the Foremost.
-The controller of the Clone chooses a new opponent for the state-based affect of Anafenza, the Foremost.
+A player casts Clone and copies Anafenza, the Foremost.
+The controller of Clone chooses a new opponent for the state-based effect of Anafenza, the Foremost.

 1.2.4.
 Example:

-A Nanogene Conversion is played targeting a Anafenza, the Foremost.
-Than for each creature on the battlefield that becomes a copy of Anafenza, the Foremost the controller chooses an opponent for the state-based ability.
+A player casts Nanogene Conversion targeting Anafenza, the Foremost.
+For each creature on the battlefield that becomes a copy of Anafenza, the Foremost the controller of that creature chooses an opponent for the state-based effect.

 1.2.5.
 Example:

-Static abilities like Ward {x} on creatures (e.g. Miirym, Sentinel Wyrm) are included in the state-based effects rule.
-When a creature enters the battlefield the controller has to choose one opponent for which the ward ability is applicable.
-This opponent has to pay the ward cost.
+Static abilities like Ward {X} (e.g. Miirym, Sentinel Wyrm) are subject to this rule.
+When a creature with Ward enters the battlefield, the controller chooses one opponent who must pay the Ward cost to target that creature.

 1.2.6.
 Example:

-Static abilities like Hexproof are included in the state-based effects rule.
-When equipping Swiftfoot Boots to a creature choose one opponent who can't target this creature.
-When attaching the equipment to another creature the affected opponent can be changed.
+Static abilities like Hexproof are included in this rule.
+When a creature is equipped with Swiftfoot Boots, the controller chooses one opponent who cannot target the creature.
+If the equipment is moved to another creature, the affected opponent may be changed.

 1.3.
 Opponent individually triggered abilities

-All triggered abilities that trigger separately whenever an opponent or a permanent that opponent controls fullfills a condition the rule State-based effects applies.
+Triggered abilities that separately trigger whenever an opponent or a permanent that opponent controls fulfills a condition are subject to the State-based effects rule.
+The controller of the source must choose one opponent for these triggered abilities.

 1.3.1.
 Example: